 Note!
 This advice must not replace your doctor’s recommendations.
 All suspected concussions should be evaluated by a physician.

-If you or your children play or follow sports, you’ve surely heard the term “concussion”.
+If you or your children play or follow sports, you’ve surely heard about concussions.
 A concussion is a type of traumatic brain injury.
-Direct impact to the head (i.e., hitting your head on the field of play), a blow to the body (i.e., bodycheck in hockey), or sudden jarring (i.e., football tackle) can all result in a concussion.
-When any of these happen, the brain shakes or shifts inside the skull and may hit its sides.
+Direct impact to the head (i.e. hitting your head on the field of play), a blow to the body (i.e. body check in hockey, a fall in a jungle gym), or sudden jarring (i.e., football tackle) can all result in a concussion.
+When any of these happen, the brain shakes or shifts inside the skull, which may damage brain cells.
+Concussions are common injuries.
+Although most resolve with good care within a month, some can be serious and become life-threatening.

-Compared to a scrapped knee, checking the damage is much harder because of the brain’s location.
-So it’s important, when a concussion is suspected, to stop playing and visit a physician.
-Read this great blog to learn what to do when your child, friend, or teammate suffers a concussion.
-It provides a link to an action sheet of steps you should take as well as a concussion tool kit for parents, players, and coaches.
+Read this blog to learn what to do when your child, friend, or teammate suffers a concussion.
+It provides a link to concussion resources and post-concussion strategies for parents, players, and coaches.

 How Long Does It Take to Recover From a Concussion?